Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 5. Provides options for users to compare these different responses
 6. Allows direct access to specific bylaws through the `/api/bylaw/<bylaw_number>` endpoint
 7. Integrates with an interactive bylaw viewer to display comprehensive bylaw information
+8. Offers autocomplete suggestions as users type their queries using the "questions" collection

 The bylaw viewer uses the direct retrieval function to fetch complete bylaw data and displays it in a user-friendly format with:
 - Comprehensive metadata display